Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

-\proofsubparagraph{Each block has cut cover number at most $4$.} Let~$B$ be any block of~$H$ and~$G[B] \subseteq G$ be the corresponding subgraph of~$G$.
+\begin{subproof}[Each block has cut cover number at most 4] Let~$B$ be a block of~$H$ and~$G[B] \subseteq G$ be the corresponding subgraph of~$G$.
 Further, let~$P$ be a part of~$\calP_B$, i.e., such that $v_P$ lies in $B$.
-The goal is to show that part $P$ has cut cover number at most~$4$, i.e., to find a set $S$ of at most four vertices in $G[B]$ that cover all edges of~$G[B]$ with one endpoint in~$P$ and the other endpoint in~$B$ but in another part of~$\calP_B$.
-Recall that the endpoints of every edge in $G$ are in a parent/child relation.
-In particular, we shall consider edges $e \in E(G[B])$ whose parent-endpoint lies in $P$ while the child-endpoint does not, and the edges whose child-endpoint is in $P$ while the parent-endpoint is not.
+The goal is to show that part $P$ has cut cover number at most~$4$ within the block $B$, i.e., to find a set $S$ of at most four vertices in $G[B]$ that cover all edges of~$G[B]$ with one endpoint in~$P$ and the other endpoint in~$B$ but in another part of~$\calP_B$.
+Recall that the endpoints of every edge in $G$ are in a parent/child relation by construction of the outerplanar graph, where each child has two parents independent of the edge directions.
+In particular, we shall consider edges $e \in E(G[B])$ whose parent-endpoint lies in $P$ while the child-endpoint does not, and edges whose child-endpoint is in $P$ while the parent-endpoint is not.